Kristina01111000/Drws_site/README.md

 - Add tiny habits section on why it works scorecard page, into read more section -> not a seperate page

-- his beta tester has not started, why?
+- his beta tester has logged in, waiting on the review